 Scholarship Value: Award valued at $2,500 per term for a maximum of five terms.

-Eligibility Criteria: International students with a valid Canadian study permit who are registered full time and assessed international tuition fees.
+Eligibility Criteria: International students with a valid Canadian study permit who are registered full-time and assessed international tuition fees.

 The IMAE awards under the University of Waterloo Graduate Scholarships are generally given to students in research-based programs (thesis or major research paper).
-These awards are usually only be given to students entering the first term of their program (term 1.0).
+These awards are usually only given to students entering the first term of their program (term 1.0).
 Students must demonstrate academic excellence through criteria established by the Faculty.
 Moreover, students must meet the academic progress requirements of their program and not have special probationary admission requirements.

 Ontario Trillium Scholarship (OTS)